 Here you will find a great low-key almost rustic feel to your ski experience.
 Ski trails wind up into the serene backwoods gradually.
 A few old signs keep you going and the landscape varies enough to make it fun.

-The 10km expert red loop is the highlight with birches and boulders.
-Long but not super hard and you can shorten that length by cutting out two smaller loops from it.
-At the end you get rewarded with a long straight downhill bomber.
+The 10km Advanced red loop is the highlight with birches and boulders.
+Long, hilly but not super hard and you can shorten that length by cutting out two smaller loops from it.
+At the end, you get rewarded with a long straight downhill bomber.

 Another fast downhill can be had if you take the upper High Line trail back.